 One thing lead to another, and we talked the price down, worked out some sort of payment plan and off we were.
 My mom left town, I was back to the grind of the dance intensive, and I was starting treatments the following week.
 I just remember dreading going home after a long, sweaty day of dance and not wanting to shower.
 Because showering was the worst part of my day, everyday.
 I would wash my hair and just clumps and clumps of hair would fall.
 Every single day.

-But throughout these last two years, there was one recurring belief I lived by, nothing would stop me.
+But throughout these last three years, there was one recurring belief I lived by, nothing would stop me.
 I said that then, and sitting here in my apartment in Los Angeles, right now, typing this out, with not one strand of hair coming from my head, I say it again and I truthfully mean it, NOTHING, NOTHING will stop me.
 So because I truly live by those words, I signed a year lease in August 2016 in New York City.
 I wanted to make my passion my career, regardless of what I was going through I just wanted to dance, it’s my constant escape.